 Summer is when the pressure is off — and the right time to address what the school year didn’t allow for.

-Sylvan Camden’s summer programs are designed to use this window.
+Sylvan Learning Camden’s summer programs are designed to use this window.
 Instruction is still assessment-based and individualized — the same approach as the school year, with the flexibility that summer scheduling allows.

 The summer program follows the same assessment-first approach as all Sylvan programs.
 If your child is starting with Sylvan for the first time over summer, the process begins with a comprehensive assessment that establishes their current level and identifies what to focus on.
 If they’re continuing from the school year, the summer plan builds on current progress.